For more information about our hunting safaris, don’t hesitate to reach out and contact us!

-The Kalahari is a place where title and position and material wealth mean very little - where you can be who you are and can drop you "pose".
+The Kalahari is a place where titles, positions, and material wealth hold little importance - it's where you can be true to yourself and drop your "pose."
 What a relief!

 "When I consider thy heavens,